Recent developments with Ingersoll Rand Inc. (IR) have led to the company’s beta value being reach 1.42 cents. - News Daemon

 Ingersoll Rand Inc. (NYSE: IR) Trading Performance Indicators

-Here are Ingersoll Rand Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.80.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.86.
-Likewise, its price to free cash flow for the trailing twelve months is 31.13.
+Ingersoll Rand Inc. (IR) is currently performing well based on its current performance indicators.
+A quick ratio of 1.80 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.79.
+Likewise, its price to free cash flow for the trailing twelve months is 30.59.

 Technical Analysis of Ingersoll Rand Inc. (IR)

-Ingersoll Rand Inc. (NYSE: IR) saw its 5-day average volume 1.96 million, a negative change from its year-to-date volume of 2.46 million.
-As of the previous 9 days, the stock’s Stochastic %D was 41.73%.
-Additionally, its Average True Range was 1.44.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 1.89 million.
+That was inferior than the volume of 2.42 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 40.85%.
+Additionally, its Average True Range was 1.26.

-During the past 100 days, Ingersoll Rand Inc.’s (IR) raw stochastic average was set at 55.32%, which indicates a significant increase from 43.75% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 27.39% in the past 14 days, which was higher than the 26.06% volatility it showed in the past 100 days.
+During the past 100 days, Ingersoll Rand Inc.’s (IR) raw stochastic average was set at 47.95%, which indicates a significant increase from 30.86% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 25.55% in the past 14 days, which was lower than the 26.12% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $56.60, while its 200-day Moving Average is $51.63.
-Nevertheless, the first resistance level for the watch stands at $56.33 in the near term.
-At $56.59, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $56.97.
-If the price goes on to break the first support level at $55.70, it is likely to go to the next support level at $55.32.
-The third support level lies at $55.06 if the price breaches the second support level.
+At the time of writing, stock’s 50-day Moving Average is $56.46, while its 200-day Moving Average is $51.97.
+However, in the short run, Ingersoll Rand Inc.’s stock first resistance to watch stands at $55.66.
+Second resistance stands at $55.96.
+The third major resistance level sits at $56.22.
+If the price goes on to break the first support level at $55.10, it is likely to go to the next support level at $54.84.
+The third support level lies at $54.54 if the price breaches the second support level.

 Ingersoll Rand Inc. (NYSE: IR) Key Stats